-Workers behavioral responses vary by the day of the week workers fall sick.
-For example, incentives to file a two-day-long sick leave claim on a Thursday differ from those to file a two-day claim on a Tuesday.
+sick.
+For example, the incentives to file a two-day-long sick leave claim on a Thursday differ from those to file a two-day claim on a Tuesday.
 I consider the following exercise: I fix the duration of a sick leave claim and inspect the share of claims filed on each day of the week.
-I find an excess mass on combinations of days of the week and duration that allow the worker to extend her leave through the weekend-"weekend-streak combinations".
+I find an excess mass on combinations of days of the week and durations that allow the worker to extend her leave through the weekend.
+I refer to such combinations of durations and start days as "weekend-streak combinations".
 I document that workers are, on average, 12.33% more likely to file a weekend-streak claim than to file a sick leave claim of the same duration on any other day of the week.
 To capture this empirical regularity, the model allows workers' behavior to vary with the day of the week of a sick leave claim.